CodecNeRF: Toward Fast Encoding and Decoding, Compact, and High-quality Novel-view Synthesis: CodecNeRF

 \section{CodecNeRF}

 This section describes the proposed CodeNeRF pipeline with detailed architectures and finetuning methods.
-We explain the overall architecture (\cref{sec:overall_arch}) first and present detailed methods in the following sections for each module: 3D feature construction (\cref{sec:3d_feature}), 3D feature compression (\cref{sec:3d_feature_compression}), and multi-resolution triplanes (\cref{sec:multires_triplane}).
-Then, we present the training objectives used to train the proposed architecture (\cref{sec:training_loss}) and the parameter-efficient finetuning method for generating compact codes (\cref{sec:peft} and \cref{sec:peftec}).
+We explain the overall architecture (Sec.~\ref{sec:overall_arch}) first and present detailed methods in the following sections for each module: 3D feature construction (Sec.~\ref{sec:3d_feature}), 3D feature compression (Sec.~\ref{sec:3d_feature_compression}), and multi-resolution triplanes (Sec.~\ref{sec:multires_triplane}).
+Then, we present the training objectives used to train the proposed architecture (Sec.~\ref{sec:training_loss}) and the parameter-efficient finetuning method for generating compact codes (Sec.~\ref{sec:peft} and \ref{sec:peftec}).